furo321/ddnet-bombtag/README.md

 - `sv_mysteryrounds_filename`, File which contains mystery round commands, one round per line.
 Default: ""
 - `sv_mysteryrounds_reset_filename`, File which contains the commands to execute after a mystery round.
 Default: ""

+## Commands

+- `enqueue_map r[map]`, Adds a map to queue after the round has finished.
+- `reload_mysteryrounds`, Reloads the configuration file for mystery rounds.

+## Antibot
+Bombtag has a simple antibot which can be enabled using `-DANTIBOT=ON` in CMake.
+The antibot kicks people using autoclickers and permanently bans anyone who sends advertisements of a specific popular cheat client.

 ## Building
 This mod is based on DDRaceNetwork.
 You can use their instructions to learn how to build the project, [ddnet/ddnet](https://github.com/ddnet/ddnet).